RWaelchli/genocide_modeling/README.md

 The only task of the soldiers is it to prevent inter-group violence from happening.
 They arrest civilians, which have attacked a member of the an other ethnic group.

-The civilians will engage in aggression agains other ethnicities based on their perceived hardship, the perceived legitimacy of the other groups, their individual risk aversion and the estimated arrest probability.
+The civilians will engage in aggression agains other ethnicities based on their perceived hardship, the perceived legitimacy of the other groups, their individual risk aversion, individual violence threshold and the estimated arrest probability.

 In contrast to the reference model from the literature, the spreading of information about outbursts of violence and its effect on the perceived hardship and legitimacy will also be investigated.
 In our opinion changes in those variables due to previous developments is key for the propagation of the simulation.
 Distribution of information is always associated with a certain degree of error.
 The effect of this "noise" will be examined too.